rofikcroft/Write-ups/meowx official write-up/README.md

 Use the "--show" option to display all of the cracked passwords reliably Session completed
 ```
 Now we have `alejandro` and his password, let's change to his user to attempt to do *privilege escalation*.
 After change our user to `alejandro` we can read the `user.txt` and attempt to get the flag from it.
-Here's how to get the flag from `user.txt`
+Here's how to get the flag from `user.txt`:
 ```bash
 cat user.txt | xxd -r -p | base64
 <REDACTED>
 ```
+Copy the flag and submit it as specified format.
 Now let's escalate our privilege to be *root*.
 When we list the content inside `/home/alejandro` we get this following result:
 ```bash
 drwxr-xr-x 4 alejandro alejandro 4096 พ.ย.
 23 20:32 ./